 In the 2017-2018 lectures, our speakers invite us to think critically about the value and meaning of many different types of relationships: between science and faith; between the present and our history; between art and the word.
 They will consider the impact of Pope Francis’ commitment to mercy and justice, the intersection of culture, architecture, and human rights, especially for indigenous peoples, and the ongoing work to overcome the injustice of the death penalty.

-And, in celebration of A Year with The Saint John’s Bible that St. Jerome’s is hosting in 2017, we will hear about the powerful interplay of images and text in the first handwritten and illuminated Bible in more than 500 years.
+As St. Jerome’s University hosts A Year with the Saint John’s Bible in 2017, our three fall lectures will help us understand the powerful interplay of images and text in this first handwritten and illuminated Bible in more than 500 years.